 Definition of Feka

-The American singer of Puerto Rican descent “De la Ghetto” released his long-awaited collaborative album entitled “Los Chulitos “, it includes 18 songs, including ” Feka “, which he performs with El Alfa and Miky Woodz.
+- The American singer of Puerto Rican descent “De la Ghetto” released his collaborative album entitled “Los Chulitos” in 2020, it includes 18 songs, including ” Feka “, which he performs with El Alfa and Miky Woodz.